pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-unhosted-composer/03-prepare.md

 1. Obtain a local copy of your old site's code.

-  Your **code** is all custom and contributed modules or plugins, themes, and libraries.
+  Your code includes all custom and contributed modules or plugins, themes, and libraries.
 The codebase should not include the `sites/default/files` directory, or any other static assets you do not want tracked by version control.

 1. Export the database and media files (`sites/default/files`) from the old platform, but do not add them or upload any files to Pantheon.

 ### Retrieve a Local Copy of the Pantheon Site's Code

-1. Navigate to the Site Dashboard > click the **<span class="glyphicons glyphicons-wrench"></span> Dev** environment > set the site's Development Mode to Git:
+1. Navigate to the Site Dashboard and click the **<span class="glyphicons glyphicons-wrench"></span> Dev** environment.

+1. Set the site's **Development Mode** to Git:

   ![Git connection mode](../../../../images/dashboard/connection-mode-git.png)